dtaylor072/dtaylor072.github.i/_posts/2020-02-17-OT-Metric-Proof.md

 <!--more-->

 ## Post Overview:
-In this shorter post, we'll prove that that $W_p$ is indeed a metric on $\mathcal{P}(\Omega)$.
+In this shorter post, we'll prove that that the $p$-Wasserstein metric $W_p$ is indeed a metric on $\mathcal{P}(\Omega)$.
 This is a result that I referenced in my previous post in a rather hand-wavey fashion, and I feel like the proof is accessible enough for me to walk through it in this post.
 The goal of this post is to help me develop a better understanding of the Wasserstein metric and its properties, as it is foundational to the study of OT.

 ___
 ### Background and Motivation: